jekyllgrim/Beautiful-Doom/README.md

 *** HOW TO PLAY THE DEVELOPMENT VERSION: ***

-* Click the green "Cone or download" button in the top right side of the page.
+* Click the green "Clone or download" button in the top right part of the page.
 * Click "Download ZIP".
-You do NOT need to unpack the resulting archive!
+You do NOT need to unpack the downloaded archive!
 * (Optional) Rename the downloaded .zip to .pk3 to remember that you don't need to unpack it.
-* Run the archive as you would run any mod; from command line or a bat file in the GZDoom directory, run: gzdoom.exe -file Beautiful-Doom-master.zip
+* Run the archive as you would run any mod; from command line or a bat file in the GZDoom directory: gzdoom.exe -file Beautiful-Doom-master.zip
-(or, if you renamed it: gzdoom.exe -file Beautiful-Doom-master.pk3)
+	Or, if you renamed it:
+		gzdoom.exe -file Beautiful-Doom-master.pk3
 * Enjoy!